sp4/T430-BIOS-macOS/README.md

 Drop it on a non-SSL HTTP server near you and take option 2 when your T430 wakes up from sleep during the exploit.

-It is patched to permanently leave cfg lock open in PowerMgmtDxe / PowerManagement2 (PE32 image)
+It is patched to permanently to leave cfg lock open in PowerMgmtDxe / PowerManagement2 (PE32 image)

 Using sudonull's method, I substitute HEX "75080FBAE80F" with "EB080FBAE80F" (JE becomes JMP) described in 2014.
 See https://sudonull.com/post/115796-UEFI-BIOS-Modification-Part-One-Introducing-UEFITool